 Take in the rugged coastal scenery along the 7km (one-way) clifftop boardwalk between Marino and Hallett Cove.
 The boardwalk follows the cliff line up and down with lots of steps as you go through the gullies.

-The Hallet Cove Conservation Park is home to a significant number or archaeological sites with many Aboriginal artefacts found.
+The Hallet Cove Conservation Park is home to a significant number or archaeological sites with many Aboriginal artefacts found in the area.
 There is a walking trail to take you through many sites including Sugarloaf Hill that show the evidence of the ice age, 280 million years ago.

 Entry is free